Trusted WordPress tutorials, when you need them most.

 The default WordPress blogging dashboard

-With that in mind, let’s see how you can easily disable blog features in WordPress.
+With that in mind, let’s look at how you can easily disable blog features in WordPress.

 How to Change the WordPress Homepage

-By default, WordPress shows your blog posts on the homepage.
+By default, WordPress displays your latest blog posts on the homepage.
+While this is great for blogs, many non-blogging sites need a customized homepage.

-To help you build the perfect homepage, please see our guide on how to edit a WordPress homepage effectively.
+To create the perfect homepage, check out our guide on how to edit a WordPress homepage effectively.
+Once your homepage design is ready, you can set it as the static homepage.

 How to change the WordPress homepage

-Then, open the ‘Homepage’ dropdown and choose a page from the list.
+Next, open the ‘Homepage’ dropdown and choose the page you want to use as your homepage.

 Using a static page as your WordPress homepage